yunhaixiang/yunhaimath/research.md

 - Cohomology theories in arithmetic geometry
 - Rational points on varieties and algebraic stacks
 - Enumerative geometry over arbitrary ground fields
-- Galois representations, lisse sheaves, and ramification theory
+- Galois representations, étale sheaves, and ramification theory

 I would also love to learn more about mathematical logic and representation theory.
 At heart, I am an algebraist, and I enjoy all kinds of mathematics of an algebraic or "conceptual" flavor.